 A medical malpractice claim is often necessary when a doctor makes a mistake and causes harm to a patient.
 Any compensation secured through this legal action can be used to pay for related damages, including medical expenses, lost income, and more.
 While many people might think they know who can file a medical malpractice lawsuit, the reality is that this area of law is not necessarily clear-cut.

-The potential plaintiffs in a medical malpractice lawsuit will vary depending on the situation.
-If anything in the following article is unclear or if you have additional questions about the process of filing a medical malpractice claim, do not hesitate to contact our law offices to schedule a free consultation with one of our knowledgeable attorneys.
+The potential plaintiffs in this type of lawsuit will vary depending on the situation.
+If anything in the following article is unclear or if you have additional questions about the process of filing a claim, do not hesitate to contact our law offices to schedule a free consultation with one of our knowledgeable Houston medical malpractice attorneys.